LotteSuz/programmeerproject/PROCESS.md

 ## Day 4
 During the standup we discussed possible problems/bottlenecks for the coming weeks of development.
 Nils and Lars agreed that the calendar function could be difficult to implement, which I why I will begin working on this today.
 Furthemore, the option to shop as a guest could be timecostly as well, therefore this is the first thing on my to do list for next week.

+## Day 5
+For todays meeting we sat down with our tech assistent and gave a short tour through our app so far.
+Marijn suggested to use a different framework for the calendar function, which I spend the rest of the day on.
+I decided to go with the fullcalendar.io framework because this calendar had more different views (day/week/month) and mainly relies on javascript instead of python, which makes it easier to adjust.
+Marijn agreed that the calendar and extending the user model are aspects that need priority next week.

+## Day 6
+Today I continued working on the calendar, which turned out to be a timecostly part of this project.
+I had trouble implementing switching views and adding events, therefore I decided to leave this for now and ask help from Marijn tomorrow.
+I started working on the webshop & cart functions, and focused on the models I need for this.

+## Day 7
+With help of Marijn the calendar view can be switched now (between day, week and month).
+For the webshop and subscriptions functionality, the user model needed to be customized which was had far-reaching effects.
+From this experience and the django documentation I used for this I learned that this step is best done at the beginning of a new project, which I will take with me for future works.